thuslako/port-11ty/README.md

 # Portfolio site
 New portfolio sites, rebuilt using 11ty.
-Site is going to be hosting recent photography and at as my dev portfolio
+Site is going to be point of contact and host CV